 - Maintain the stability of bioactive compounds

-Once again, all these elements interact with the main component of Shilajit, which is fulvic acid.
+Once again, all these components interact with the main component of shilajit, which is fulvic acid.

-But beyond these rare earths, shilajit finally contains minerals with unique antimicrobial and adaptogenic properties…
+But beyond these rare earths, shilajit finally contains minerals with particular antimicrobial and adaptogenic properties…

 What are the unique properties of shilajit’s specialized minerals?